n0rmz/ripple-dev-portal/API.md

 ## Retrieve Ripple Transaction ##

-While the `ripple-rest` API is a high-level API built on top of the `rippled` server, there are times when you may need to access an underlying Ripple transaction rather than dealing with the `ripple-rest` API directly.
-When you need to do this, you can retrieve the standard Ripple transaction by using the following endpoint:
+While the `ripple-rest` API is a high-level API built on top of the `rippled` server, there are times when you may need to access an underlying Ripple transaction rather than dealing with the `ripple-rest` data format.
+When you need to do this, you can retrieve a standard Ripple formatted transaction by using the following endpoint:

-__`GET /v1/transactions/{tx_hash}`__
+__`GET /v1/tx/{:transaction_hash}`__

 This retrieves the underlying Ripple transaction with the given transaction hash value.
 Upon completion, the server will return following JSON object: